ruslanstadnyk/plynty.siteleaf-1/_sections/app.money-is-in-your-hands.markdown

 ---

 # money is in your hands
-stay on track for lifelong cashflow by keeping your path in your pocket
+stay on track for lifelong cashflow by keeping your path in your pocket.

+{% include button.html label="get the app" style="primary" %}